How Our Hydroponics Program Works

 K-5 STEAM hydroponic Curriculum

-The K-5 STEM curriculum provides lessons in different aspects of hydroponics for every grade level.
+Green Our Planet's K-5 Hydroponic STEM Curriculum provides lessons in different aspects of hydroponics for every grade level.

 A hydroponic manual including basic hydroponic operating information, answers to many frequently asked questions, and links to a variety of helpful resources.